com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT buyer0.name as res FROM buyer buyer0
+    SELECT buyer0.name AS res FROM buyer buyer0
     ```